e2tovar/instatools/README.md

 is_shadowban.py--- cheks wether a post is shadowbaned

 is top.py--- cheks wether a post is in the top ten of the tags that where used.

+get_post_hashtags.py -- Get the tags from a post, including those on 10 firsts coments.

+How to use:

+1. Clone this repository
+2. run pip install -r requirements.txt
+3. run the scripts you need
+   e.g
+   is_top.py